kubernetes-sigs/gateway-api/geps/gep-2627/index.md

 For gateway infrastructure to be valuable we need to be able to connect clients to these gateways.
 A common way to achieve this is to use domain names/hostnames and DNS.
 Gateways define listeners that can have assigned hostnames or wildcards.
 The guidelines for DNS configuration are a critical piece of service networking, but this is currently not expressible as part of Gateway API.
 Instead of leaving this unspecified and having implementations do this in potentially wildly different ways, the purpose of this proposal is to provide a standard way to specify DNS for Gateways.

 ## Goals
-* Provide a way for Gateway API resource owners to mark their resources as relevant for external DNS provisioning
+* Provide DNS specification for Gateway resources
 * Ensure that the above method has a way for multiple providers to be present in the cluster and be able to actuate external DNS provisioning requests
 * Ensure that any method is based on structured fields and makes the most of `status` on whatever resources are relevant, whether they are existing Gateway API resources or new resources.
 * Increase portability and supportability between Gateway API implementations and third party controllers offering DNS integration.